HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CustomLoginPortlet.md

 loginHome = (LoginHome) psh.getPortletService(LoginHome.class);
 ```

-Then, in your processAction method, you can log the user in using the following code:
+Then in the processAction method of your custom login portlet add the following code to let users logging in into the DX Portal.

 ```java
 LoginService loginService = (LoginService) loginHome.getLoginService(request, response);